Deep Policy Iteration with Integer Programming for Inventory Management: Introduction

-\paragraph{ RL for inventory management: } Early work that shows the benefits of RL for multi-echelon inventory management problems include~\cite{van1997neuro,giannoccaro2002inventory, stockheim2003reinforcement}.
-There has been a recent surge in using DNN-based reinforcement learning techniques to solve supply chain problems~\citep{gijsbrechts2018can,oroojlooyjadid2021deep,sultana2020reinforcement, hubbs2020or}.
-A DNN-based actor-critic method to solve the inventory management problem was studied in \cite{gijsbrechts2018can} for the case of single node lost sales and dual sourcing settings, as well as multi-echelon settings, and showed improved performance in the latter setting. \cite{oroojlooyjadid2021deep} show how RL can be used to solve the classical bear game problem where agents in a serial supply chain compete for limited supply.
-More recently~\cite{sultana2020reinforcement} use a multi-agent actor-critic framework to solve an inventory management problem for a large number of products in a multi-echelon setting.
-Similarly, \cite{qi2020practical} develop a practical end-to-end method for inventory management with deep learning. ~\cite{hubbs2020or} show the benefit of RL methods over static policies like base stock in a serial supply chain for a finite horizon problem.
-We also refer the interested readers to an excellent overview and roadmap for using RL for inventory management in \cite{boute2021deep}.
-Unlike these papers, we adopt a mathematical programming-based RL actor and show the benefit over vanilla DRL approaches in the inventory management setting.
+\paragraph{RL and Math Programming (MP) for inventory management:} Early work demonstrating the benefits of RL for multi-echelon inventory management problems includes \citet{van1997neuro}, \citet{giannoccaro2002inventory}, and \citet{stockheim2003reinforcement}.
+Recently, there has been a surge in using DNN-based reinforcement learning techniques to solve supply chain problems \citep{de2022reward, gijsbrechts2018can, oroojlooyjadid2021deep, sultana2020reinforcement, hubbs2020or}.
+A DNN-based actor-critic method to solve the inventory management problem was studied by \citet{gijsbrechts2018can} for the cases of single node lost sales, dual sourcing settings, and multi-echelon settings, demonstrating improved performance in the latter. \citet{oroojlooyjadid2021deep} showed how RL could be used to solve the classical beer game problem where agents in a serial supply chain compete for limited supply.
+More recently, \citet{sultana2020reinforcement} used a multi-agent actor-critic framework to solve an inventory management problem for a large number of products in a multi-echelon setting.
+Similarly, \citet{qi2023practical} developed a practical end-to-end method for inventory management with deep learning. \citet{hubbs2020or} demonstrated the benefit of RL methods over static policies, like base stock, in a serial supply chain for a finite horizon problem.
+For an excellent overview and roadmap for using RL in inventory management, we refer interested readers to \citet{boute2021deep}.
+Unlike these studies, we adopt a mathematical programming-based RL actor and show its benefits over vanilla DRL approaches in the inventory management setting.